The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Background

 \section{Background}

-In this section, we first introduce example-based code generation, which is an important area in the research community and has various applications in the real world.
-After that, we summarize the progress of large language models, highlighting their outstanding capabilities in code generation and discussing existing benchmarks constructed to evaluate large language models on various code generation tasks.
+In this section, we first introduce example-based code generation, an important area in both the research and practice communities.
+After that, we summarize the progress of LLMs, highlighting their outstanding capabilities in code generation.